Gnueysivolc/Q-learning_path_desicision/README.md

-# first time making some ai stuff
+# maze solution by Q learning and Q table

-this project uses Q-learning with Qtable and the Qfunction looks at four steps later of find the road of maze,
+ first time making some ai stuff this project uses Q-learning with Qtable and the Qfunction looks at four steps later of find the road of maze,